-- Raise the rear of the vehicle with a jack, support with jack stands and remove the stock shock absorbers along with the reservoir hose clamps, isolators and roost guards. - In order to mount the FOX shocks, the plastic cover that goes around the stock shock hose will need to be removed and stored, as it will not be needed. - Install the factory roost guards on the FOX shock absorbers with the original self tapping screws. - Install the upper mounting bolt through the shock eyelet and upper suspension mount. - Install the lower mounting bolt through the shock eyelet and lower suspension mount. - Tighten the upper and lower shock bolts.
-Follow the Manufacturer's recommended torque specification of 70 ft-lb.

-- Maneuver the reservoir and hose through the opening left by the cover that had been removed. - Position the reservoir as shown and install the clamp cover and qty.
+- Raise the rear of the vehicle with a jack, support with jack stands and remove the stock shock absorbers along with the reservoir hose clamps and isolators. - In order to mount the FOX shocks, the plastic cover that goes around the stock shock hose will need to be removed and stored, as it will not be needed. - Install the upper mounting bolt through the shock eyelet and upper suspension mount. - Install the lower mounting bolt through the shock eyelet and lower suspension mount. - Tighten the upper and lower shock bolts.
+Follow the Manufacturer's recommended torque specifications. - Maneuver the reservoir and hose through the opening left by the cover that had been removed. - Position the reservoir as shown and install the clamp cover and qty.
 4 1⁄4-20 X 1.5" socket head cap screws.
-Tighten in a crisscross pattern and torque to 15 ft-lbs. be sure to use blue Loctite® 242 to ensure screws do not come loose. - After shocks have been tightened to the torque spec as listed, remove the jack stands and lower the vehicle to the ground.
+Tighten in a crisscross pattern and torque to 15 ft-lbs. be sure to use blue Loctite® 242 to ensure screws do not come loose.

+• After shocks have been tightened to the torque spec as listed, remove the jack stands and lower the vehicle.